Richmond Gas Company Building

-Richmond Gas Company Building was a historic commercial building located at Richmond, Wayne County, Indiana.
+Richmond Gas Company Building was a historic commercial building located at Richmond, Indiana.
 It was built in 1855, and was a two-story, L-shaped, early Victorian style brick building.
 It had a gable roof supported by steel trusses and round and arched windows.

 It was listed on the National Register of Historic Places in 1981 and delisted in 2012.